GoogleCloudPlatform/php-docs-samples/run/laravel/README.md

 ### Environment information

-`routes/web.php` includes code to retrieve the service and revision information from Cloud Run environment variables.
-The project and region are retrieve from the Cloud Run metadata service, the logic for this operation is stored in `app/Http/helpers.php`.
-(Look for the `cloudrun_laravel_get_metadata` and `cloudrun_laravel_display_metadata` tags.)
+`routes/web.php` includes code to retrieve the service and revision information from Cloud Run environment variable, and from the\ Cloud Run metadata service (Look for the `cloudrun_laravel_get_metadata` tag.)

 ## Learn more